Previous dayApril 11, 2026Next day

 6.7 km---✓ ReviewedUSGS →

-On April 11, 2026 at 19:41 UTC, a magnitude 2.0 earthquake struck 75 km ENE of Tonopah, Nevada.
+A magnitude 2.0 earthquake was recorded 75 km ENE of Tonopah, Nevada on April 11, 2026 at 19:41 UTC.
 In the 72 hours after this event, the USGS recorded 3 smaller earthquakes within 20 km, consistent with an ongoing aftershock sequence rooted here.
-The event originated approximately 6.7 km below the surface, classifying it as shallow crustal.
-The epicenter is at 38.440°, -116.503°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+This was a shallow crustal earthquake, focused at 6.7 km depth.
+Geolocation places the event at 38.440°N, -116.503°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-11